duplxey/postgres-post/README.md

 ### Relational databases (SQL)

-Relational databases use SQL, or Structured Query Language.
+Relational databases use SQL or Structured Query Language.
 SQL is a domain-specific language used for data querying and manipulation.
-The language supports simple commands as well as transactions, and embedded procedures, such as stored functions or views.
+The language supports simple commands, transactions, and embedded procedures, such as stored functions or views.

 SQL databases are based on predefined schemas.
-They're composed of tables, which have a set of columns, each having their own data type.
+They're composed of tables with a set of columns, each having its own data type.
 They usually have ACID properties:

 - Atomicity
 - Consistency